Museum Notice

 The National Navy UDT-SEAL Museum is the only museum dedicated solely to preserving the history and heritage of the Navy SEALs and their predecessors.
 Located in Fort Pierce, Florida, the birthplace of the Navy Frogman–and coming soon to San Diego, California–the Museum promotes public education by providing the opportunity to explore the history of Naval Special Warfare.

-We honor our fallen on the black granite walls of the Navy SEAL Memorial, while caring for our families through the Trident House Charities Program.
+We honor our fallen on the black granite walls of the Navy SEAL Memorial, while caring for our families through the Navy SEAL Museum Charities Program.
 This includes the Trident House, the Scholarship Program, the K9 Project, Family Support initiatives, and Capital Projects that support our Mission.

 IF YOU GOT ANY CLOSER